CarolinaNovaesGN/Techthon-Proadi-BCIM-Einstein-Equipe-B/README.md

 - [Licença]

-Este projeto está licenciado sob a GNU GPL.
+Este projeto está licenciado sob a licença MIT.